 This policy, which concentrated on keeping Native Americans away from European settlers, propagated suffering among the natives, for they were incessantly driven to areas that were less desirable.
 This widespread suffering promoted distaste and irreverence among the native population; ultimately this uprising led to a violent rebellion.

 Following numerous conflicts, the Native Americans eventually gave-in to the dominant American fighting force.
 Through a series of negotiated treatments, the Native Americans, tired of fighting, relocated to their reservations.
 The migration left the Natives with roughly 160 million acres of landing ranging from suitable agricultural landscapes to arid deserts.

 Although far from ideal, the reservation system allotted each tribe significant liberties and freedoms.
-The native tribes had protection over their territories, the right to govern themselves (the government was only allowed to intervene through a negotiation of treaties) and a claim over their tribal lands.
+The native tribes had protection over their territories, the right to govern themselves (the government was only allowed to intervene through negotiation of treaties), and a claim over their tribal lands.
 The reservation system thus enabled the Natives to practice their beliefs and hold onto their traditions.